DETROIT RECONNECTED

 DESIGN LANGUAGES FOR A JUST PITTSBURGH

-"We must acknowledge the injustices that have occurred, not only from a design perspective, but also as a result of the general failure to address systems that perpetuate racism, sexism and poverty."
+"We must acknowledge the injustices that have occurred, not only from a design perspective, but also as a result of the general failure to address systems that perpetuate exclusion, extraction and erasure."

 Patterned Justice: Design Languages for a Just Pittsburgh was a 2019 design studio at the Harvard Graduate School of Design and sponsored by The Heinz Endowments.
 The studio’s core objective was to interrogate and advance socio-spatial justice through design and planning “pattern-making” in four Pittsburgh neighborhood areas—Beechview, Hazelwood, Middle Hill District and East Liberty/Garfield.
 The studio was conducted through a process of co-creation, and the results are published here as a handbook to help advance work of local public, private and nonprofit organizations and everyday residents in Pittsburgh.